sakshi-singla-1735/omnia/docs/source/limitations.rst

 - All iDRACs must use the same username and password.
 - The IP subnet 10.4.0.0 is reserved for Nerdctl and cannot be used for any networks in the Omnia cluster.
 - Omnia playbooks will fail if the OIM is unable to access online resources or the Internet.
-- In an HA setup, if the telemetry containers are initially deployed on the passive OIM node, they will not automatically start on the active OIM when the system switches back to it.